nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 See PR #17196 for additional details.

-## private imports and private field access
+## Private imports and private field access
 - A new import syntax `import foo {.all.}` now allows to import all symbols (public or private) from `foo`.
 This can be useful for testing purposes or for more flexibility in project organization.
 - Added a new module `std/importutils`, and an API `privateAccess`, which allows access to private fields